"True" self-avoiding walks on general trees: ``True" self-avoiding walks on a path

 \end{proof}

-The next lemma records the exponential closeness between the killed kernels of $S$ and $Y$ outside the boundary layer $W_K$. \begin{lemma} There exist constants $C, c\in (0,\infty)$, depending only on $\beta$, such that for every $K\ge0$ and for every $x\in E_K$, we have
+The next lemma records the exponential closeness between the transition probabilities of $S$ and $Y$ outside the boundary layer $W_K$. \begin{lemma} There exist constants $C, c\in (0,\infty)$, depending only on $\beta$, such that for every $K\ge0$ and for every $x\in E_K$, we have

 \end{lemma} \begin{proof} Fix $K\ge0$.
 For $x,y\in E_K$, note that Recall from \eqref{H.asym} that there exists $C_0\ge1$, such that for all $x\in E_K$,

 Therefore it suffices to prove that

 Fix $x\in E_K$.
 We have